-Trout fishing Alaska starts in early June and extends into late fall.
-Anglers can fish for native rainbow trout, Cutthroat Trout, and lake trout.
+Trout fishing in Alaska starts in early June and extends into late fall.
+Anglers can fish for native rainbow trout, Cutthroat Trout, brook trout, and lake trout.
 While trout fishing, it’s not uncommon to also catch Dolly Varden, Char, and salmon.
 Anglers can fish for trout in rivers and lakes.

 Rainbow Trout are the predominant trout in Alaska.
 Rainbow trout fishing in Alaska is right up there with the steelhead and salmon fishing that Alaska is well known for.

 The reason rainbow trout fishing is so popular with visiting anglers and residents of Alaska is that the rainbows are big, plentiful, and can be very aggressive since they feed heavily during the shortened season.

 Alaska trout have access to thousands of salmon eggs as part of their diet, so they tend to grow large in size.
 For this reason, egg baits and egg patterns are good options.